Layer blend ranges

 The two graphs present on the Blend Ranges are Source Layer Ranges and Underlying Composition Ranges.
 The first controls how the current layer worked on blends tonally with the layers beneath it, whereas the second determines how the underlying layers blend through the current one.

-About blend gamma and antialiasing (RGB documents only)
+About Blend Gamma (RGB documents only)

 In the dialog, you can adjust the antialiasing ramp (coverage) of the selected layer, as well as control how (and if) antialiasing is inherited or set independently of other layers.
 For improved workflow, child layers nested hierarchically in a parent layer can inherent the parent layer's antialiasing setting automatically but can be forced to apply antialiasing or ignore it.